Photos show black slick in water near Gulf oil rig after Ida

 The aerial imagery reviewed by the AP is readily available to the public on the NOAA website.

-Conger said any person or organization responsible for a release or spill is required to notify the federal government when the amount reaches a federally determined limit.
+Conger reiterated that any person or organization responsible for a sizable release or spill of pollutants is required to notify the federal government.

 Both state and federal environmental regulators said the emergency response to Ida had been hampered by blocked roads, washed-out bridges, electrical outages and a lack of communications.
 Both telephone landlines and mobile phone service in much of the region remained offline Wednesday.